 The first critical edition of the work of the 2nd century astrologer Vettius Valens, known as the Anthology, was published by Wilhelm Kroll in 1907.
 This edition is available for download below thanks to Google Books.
 David Pingree later published an updated edition of the text with additional fragments in the 1986, thus superseding Kroll’s edition.
 While Pingree’s edition should be the primary one used for any translations at this point, Kroll’s is still a useful starting point, and so it is available below:

-A full translation of Valens’ Anthology was recently published online by Mark Riley.
-For more information see this entry on Riley’s translation of Vettius Valens our blog.
+A full English translation of Valens’ Anthology was released online in late 2010 by Mark Riley.
+For more information see our entry on Riley’s translation of Vettius Valens on our blog.

 Maximus, Ammon & Manetho